gurukarthick96/gurukarthick96/README.md

 # Hi there 👋, I'm Guru Karthick!

 ## About Me
-Lead Software Engineer with 7+ years of expertise in building high-performance, resilient, and scalable enterprise-grade applications using Java, Spring Boot, and Microservices.
-Proven experience in SDLC, API design, distributed systems, and secure payment integrations.
+Lead Software Engineer with 7+ years of expertise in building high-performance, resilient and scalable enterprise-grade Microservices using Java, Spring Boot, and MongoDB.
+Proven experience in SDLC, API architecture, distributed systems design, and secure payment integrations.
 Skilled in Python, Node.js, and cloud-native DevOps (Azure + Kubernetes).

 ## Technical Skills